niceue/nice-uploader/README.md

 ## Uploader
-Multiple file upload plugin with progress-bar.
+Multiple file upload jQuery plugin with progress-bar, using html5 and flash technology.

 ### Usage